-The recommended prep times for each year group are displayed below.
+The recommended prep times for each year group are displayed below, these vary from year to year.
 Please note these are approximate and can often vary slightly on a weekly basis:

-The amount of prep set for each subject should approximately equate to the amount of allocated curriculum time (between 4 and 5 hours per week per subject).
+Including timetabled independent study periods of pupils should expect prep time to equal their contact time in the subject (between 4 and 5 hours per week per subject).
 Prep can be completed at home, in House or in timetabled study periods distributed throughout the week.

 The setting and due dates for prep tasks are mutually agreed by the subject teacher and the set of pupils.
 Independent learning, consolidation of knowledge and revision will increase this time requirement as the academic year progresses.